 The current Collective Bargaining Agreement between the CFL and CFLPA was ratified May 22, 2019.
-Media reports have listed highlights of the deal from undisclosed sources, but an official summary or actual copy of the agreement has yet to be released as of May 22.
+Initial media reports listed highlights of the deal from undisclosed sources, but the full text of the agreement was released in January 2020 (link below).
 The agreement lasts three years through the 2021 season, expiring the day before the 2022 training camp starts.

 CFL–CFLPA Collective Agreement 2014 (pdf) Includes Appendices A, B, C, D courtesy reader Lee Boyko.
 A text searchable (note: 6x larger) version of the CFL–CFLPA Collective Agreement 2014 (pdf) is also available courtesy CFLdb.

 If you can provide a copy of any official CFL documents, please contact me.
 Please do not link directly to the any documents, but link to this page instead.